Small towns near London you can reach by train

 uk pretty town.jpg

-There are dozens of small towns within easy reach of London.
-On paper, that should make planning a quiet weekend simple.
-In practice, it often does the opposite.
+There are loads of small towns you can get to from London by train.
+On paper, it should make planning a quiet weekend easy.
+In reality, it often does the opposite.

 UK town historic